gbroxey/blog/wip5.md

 ### Wait, a Hyperbola Does Not Make a Convex Set

 Oops.
-Okay, but helpfully, we are allowed to count whatever points we want, so instead we'll count the points outside of the hyperbola.
+Okay, but helpfully, we are allowed to count whatever points we want, so instead we'll pretend we're counting the points outside of the hyperbola.
 We can rotate everything around like this:

 <center><img src="/blog/docs/assets/images/wip/hyperbola_flip.png"></center>
 <br>

+The first thing I want you to notice is that we're now also counting all of the points with $y = 0$, as that's what the trapezoids we wrote already do.
+We'll deal with that when it's convenient.

-For the hyperbola $xy \leq n$, we mapped $(x, y) \to (n-x, n-y)$.
+For the hyperbola $xy \leq n$, we map $(x, y) \to (n-x, n-y)$.
 It happens that we have a nice convex shape now, except we want to count points above the shape instead of inside the shape.
-We'll see how to do that later.
+I've marked those points as the red $\times$ shapes in the second figure above.
+If we consider the points with $(n-x)(n-y) > n$, we will see we can form a nice convex polygon again, shown on the right in red.

+For each trapezoid, we also get a corresponding anti-trapezoid which sits above it, beginning one unit higher and reaching up to $n$ (which correpsonds to $y = 0$ in the original non rotated universe).
+We also may end up with one or more coordinates $x$ for which there are no trapezoids or anti-trapezoids, but we still want to count those points.
+Therefore we'll have to be somewhat careful with our counting later.
+More on anti-trapezoids later.

 ## Finding the Convex Hull